wert-io/widget-initializer/README.md

 ### Listeners

-There is an ability to listen some widget events in order to react on them.
-Whole list of available events one can get by calling static property **eventTypes** on helper:
+To get the whole list of available events, call a static property **eventTypes** on helper:

 ```
 import WertWidget from '@wert-io/widget-initializer';